mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/2nd Study Guide/OOP.md

 - programming paradigm
 - a way of structuring (organizing) code to make it more flexible, maintainable and even easier to think about

-### Define the benefits?What benefits does it have?
+### Define the benefits?
+What benefits does it have?

 - makes code more maintainable, flexible and easier to think about
 - that gives us the ability to write organized code with clear boundaries